Omni Tax Help

 How long does IRS tax debt resolution take?

 A simple Installment Agreement can be set up within days.
 Currently Not Collectible status, once approved, can be established within a few weeks.
 An Offer in Compromise typically takes 6 to 12 months for the IRS to process from submission.
 Cases involving unfiled returns, Revenue Officers, or appeals take longer.
 Getting compliant on filings first extends the timeline but is required before any resolution can move forward.
-Every month without a resolution is another month of interest and penalties accumulating on the balance.
+Every month without a resolution is another month of interest and penalties accumulating.

 What happens if I just keep ignoring the IRS?